 Operations AssistantOperations AssociateOperations CoordinatorAdministrative Operations Coordinator | emc3 | ![]() | My perfect week would look like the start and end of a fully planned, incorporated, and smoothly running process but that's far from reality!
 Truthfully, I'm having a great week if I'm able to dive into some problems and at the very least have an action plan built out for the coming days, weeks, months ahead to start trialling solutions and getting my team closer to a more sustainable and supportive way of working. | Asana - I am very process and list-oriented so having a project management system means everything to me! | Operations is the most important department within a business.
 That may sound like a biased opinion but I stand by it - Ops is always overlooked but without it, a business would likely die quite quickly. | I'm good at asking questions!
 I never pretend to know everything but if I can ask the right sort of questions, I can usually get to the crux of a situation and help my team think differently about the approach. | Having built a program that is now Globally known without having had previous experience in the industry nor known anyone to start with. | Asana (of course) but also my team, it's great to have people who you can lean on or help remind you of things as plates are spinning in the air and could come toppling down at any moment. | First of all - WOOHOO, welcome!
 Second, you are integral to whatever you are a part of so give it your all and always ask questions!
 You cannot go wrong so long as you try. | |

 Chief Operating OfficerStrategy & Operations ManagerOperations Lead / Team LeadChief of StaffHead of OperationsDirector of Operations | Fractional Ops | ![]() | Quick check-in with the team to start the day and remove any blockages.
-Focused work in the mornings (when my brain functions best), meetings and collaborative work in the afternoons. | I love doing my weekly planning at the end of the day on Friday, that way I don't have to think about loose ends and pending items over the weekend and can go into my Mondays feeling prepared and ready to go. | Ops shouldn't solve every single problem in the company. | Simplicity.
+Focused work in the mornings (when my brain functions best), meetings and collaborative work in the afternoons. | I love doing my weekly planning at the end of the day on Friday, that way I don't have to think about loose ends and pending items over the weekend and can go into my Mondays feeling prepared and ready to go.
+In terms of tools, I'm not very loyal.
+I like to keep myself up to date with what's out there.
+Lately, I'm enjoying using AI LLMs, Zapier and Lovable to streamline processes, but the one I still cannot manage to live without is Excel/Google Sheets. | Ops shouldn't solve every single problem in the company.
+I've found that turning the problem around and encouraging solutions to come from the rest of the team (with a bit of ops guidance - how feasible is this? how scalable is this? how does it interact with other processes?) can bring out some of the best and most creative solutions. | Simplicity.
 I like to turn complex problems into simple solutions. | I'm very proud of having built a values-aligned system at inne.
 I joined the company very early on, which meant having to design processes and grow a team from scratch, while meeting very strict regulatory requirements, counting on very limited resources, a lean team, and managing endless curveballs.
-Some of my highlights were: | Air, pen and paper. | Despite outside perception, Ops can be a very creative and people-focused career.
+Some of my highlights were: - Obtaining ISO 13485 and IVDD CE mark certifications in one year, fully in-house and from 0, with a team of 5 people.
+Six years, with a team x5 bigger, led the process to get successfully certified under IVDR. - Setting up people and org processes that consistently led to an eNPS score of 9/10. - Setting up a customer-facing process that was, since the beginning, very highly (>90% satisfaction with the customer success team, and an NPS score that reached >70). | Air, pen and paper.
+When everything feels like it's on fire, it helps me immensely to force myself to take a break for a few minutes, breathe (as I go for a walk, a tea, or grab a coffee outside), go back to my desk, write things down and organise them on paper.
+Old-fashioned, I know, but it helps me clear my head and decide how to resolve things and in which order.
+With time, I've learned that taking those 15-25 minutes can end up saving me hours. | Despite outside perception, Ops can be a very creative and people-focused career.
 In fact, the one thing you can always count on is that there will be changes, so it can be a great career path if you enjoy a broad range of tasks and get bored easily.
 If that's you, then you are in great luck, because you'll also get the chance to work with some of the nicest people out there!
 Welcome! | |

 Strategy & Operations ManagerChief of StaffDirector of OperationsChief Operating OfficerProgram Manager | pauldavidmather.com | ![]() | I've learnt that plans are never certain but planning prepares you for uncertainty.
 If you have a plan A, you should have a plan B... and probably C and D just in case.
 I find it more useful to have an overarching vision, mission and goals. | Notes on my iPhone/MacBook to track priority tasks – simple and effective. | Ops isn't a function you can put in a box; it's the essence of an organisation that touches every person and process, and without it you're dead in the water. | I'm told I ask good questions, even if people don't always want to answer them. | Bringing my soldiers home from Afghanistan in one piece and not causing any civilian casualties.
 My boss drilled it into us that doing no harm was more important than any other aspect of the mission – he was absolutely right. | Knowing I'm not actually on fire – things could always be much, much worse. | Have an end in mind, and use tech as a means to reach that end faster, but don't forget the fundamentals: ops is about people and people are what matter. | |

-Other | Pynea | ![]() | My perfect week mixes big-picture thinking, fast execution, and good energy: the kind of rhythm where everything clicks! | The system I can’t live without is my “connect-the-dots” map: the way we link everything we’re building: GTM → monetisation → product → P&L → people → growth loops.
+Other | Pynea | ![]() | My perfect week mixes big-picture thinking, fast execution, and good energy: the kind of rhythm where everything clicks!
+I’d kick off with deep strategy time: connecting GTM with monetisation, mapping our P&L logic to reality, pressure-testing assumptions, and making sure product, growth, and ops are moving like one engine.
+That’s my favourite part: turning chaos into clarity!
+Then I want real collaboration: working side-by-side with a team of creative thinkers, problem-solvers, and innovators who challenge ideas, push boundaries, and make the work fun.
+Nothing beats those sessions where we jump between product ideas, storytelling, and experiments that could unlock our next phase.
+I also need clean blocks of “heads-down, get-it-done” time, taking strategy and turning it into execution, systems, content, workflows, plans.
+That balance between thinking and doing is where I’m strongest.
+Layer in team time: the moments that shape culture, build trust, and keep everyone aligned as we run towards launch!
+And absolutely: a gym session a day or long walk somewhere in there.
+So my ideal week...?
+Smart strategy, bold creativity, fast execution, great people (and fun to keep everything flowing!) | The system I can’t live without is my “connect-the-dots” map: the way we link everything we’re building: GTM → monetisation → product → P&L → people → growth loops.
 Once that map is clear, execution becomes fast, focused, and fun. | Operations isn’t about process... it’s about momentum!
-If your ops slows the team down, it’s not operations… it’s admin!! | I like to think turn chaos into a game plan and game plans into momentum. | What I’m proudest of is turning unproven, slightly wild ideas into things that scale, especially in spaces where people weren’t sure they’d work. | Focus on the three big rocks that deliver the most impact. | Ops never looks the same in two companies, so come in with curiosity rather than a pre-written playbook. | |
+If your ops slows the team down, it’s not operations… it’s admin!! | I like to think turn chaos into a game plan and game plans into momentum.
+It’s for sure my favourite thing! | What I’m proudest of is turning unproven, slightly wild ideas into things that scale, especially in spaces where people weren’t sure they’d work.
+From 21 Buttons to TikTok to Pynea, I’ve built powerhouses out of uncharted territory by connecting the dots, creating momentum, and making the vision real! | Focus on the three big rocks that deliver the most impact.
+80-20-10 also works well! | Ops never looks the same in two companies, so come in with curiosity rather than a pre-written playbook.
+Spend your first weeks listening, observing how the business really works, and understanding where the true levers are.
+Your role is to decode what this specific team needs and design an operational backbone that creates clarity, momentum, and space for everyone to do their best work! | |

 Chief Operating Officer | The Commercial Edge | ![]() | Two days on site with teams, one deep work day, one strategy day, and one day just to think.
 No back-to-back calls, no pointless reporting.
 Ops is at its best when there’s space for reflection, not just reaction. | A solid weekly rhythm.
 Whether it’s WBRs, site dashboards, or comms cadence rhythm creates control without chaos.
 It’s the difference between running a business and chasing one. | Ops isn’t about being the fixer it’s about being the system.
 Too many leaders build their identity around solving problems rather than preventing them.
 The real impact comes from structure, rhythm, and clear standards, not heroic rescues. | Spotting the pattern behind the noise.
 I’m good at cutting through complexity to see what’s really driving performance.
 It comes from years of listening, asking questions, and learning through experience not from always getting it right the first time. | Leading two businesses through cultural transformation while improving profitability.
 Seeing engagement, retention, and EBITDA all rise together proved that “people first” isn’t just a value statement it’s a commercial strategy.
 One of those businesses we achieved 5th, 7th, and 10th place in The Sunday Times Best Companies to Work For, which remains one of the proudest moments of my career. | I simplify fast what matters most, what can wait, and who needs clarity.
 I build structure into chaos and communicate it early.
 And honestly, training helps lifting heavy things keeps everything else in perspective. | Get curious and stay close to the front line.
 Learn what drives performance before you try to lead it.
 Ops rewards people who combine practicality with people skills so build trust, ask questions, and remember that clarity and calm go further than control. | |